ros-hybrid-behaviour-planner/so_coordinator/README.md

 The currently implemented selection mechanism checks if only one option is mapped to the self-organization goal.
 In case that yes, it will return the configuration key of this option.
 Otherwise, it will check which option has the highest score and return the configuration key of this option.
+Additionally to the configuration key, the select method returns the parameters specified with the option.
+These will be used as optional parameters in SOComponents.

 Components Factory: so_components(.py)